Life Care Planning For

 Psychiatric care

-Ongoing psychiatric assessments, medication management, and monitoring for anxiety, depression, PTSD, and other mental health conditions arising from the abuse.
+Psychiatric assessments, medication management, and monitoring for anxiety, depression, PTSD, and other mental health conditions arising from the abuse.

 Rehabilitation and peer support